 - • 2 tablespoons fresh grated ginger, or 1 teaspoon ginger powder

-- • 1 cup plus 1 tablespoon canola oil
+- • 1 cup plus 1 tablespoon extra virgin olive oil

 - • 2 bay leaves